magedshaker/ansible-role-nrpe/README.md

  - opsview-agent requires that the yum repo is installed before running this role
  - if a firewall is used then it should allow access to TCP port 5666 from nagios_allowed_hosts variable
  - custom checks are installed separately
+  - If they are available in yum add them to the nrpe_extra_rpms set

 Role Variables